Banana Nut Pancakes

 Here are some of our favorite ways to customize this banana nut pancake recipe!

-- Add some chocolate.
+- Add chocolate.
 Swap one-third of the nuts with mini chocolate chips for the perfect balance of nutty and chocolatey.
 Top with homemade chocolate syrup or chocolate whipped cream.

 - Make them decadent.
 Top your banana nut pancakes with whipped cream (or cinnamon whipped cream!), caramel sauce, banana slices, and candied nuts.